-Peanut butter was a staple for me growing up – I loved it and have missed it a lot since out house went mostly nut free.
+Peanut butter was a staple for me growing up – I loved it and have missed it a lot since out house went peanut free.
 Then I discovered Free Nut Butter, made by Eskal.
 It is an amazing substitute, made from roasted sunflower seeds.

 We use it a lot in our house as the base for nut free satay, cookies, ice cream and just in sandwiches and on fruit etc. The new price was becoming quite prohibitive, so I decided to have a go at making my own, guesstimating the quantities and ingredients from the list on an old jar and was pleasantly surprised by how well it worked!

 I have done this in my food processor, a borrowed Thermomix and my Bellini – The food processor wasn’t able to get a smooth butter, but worked well to give a crunchy spread.